George V. Murry: Bishop of Youngstown

-In April 2018, Murry was diagnosed with acute myeloid leukemia.
+In 2017, Murry was appointed the founding chairman of the USCCB's Ad Hoc Committee Against Racism, a role in which he remained until the next year.In April 2018, Murry was diagnosed with acute myeloid leukemia.
 He received chemotherapy treatment at the Cleveland Clinic in Cleveland, Ohio.
-On September 4, 2018, he returned to work part-time at the diocese.
+In September 2018, he returned to work part-time at the diocese.
 After being in remission, Murry suffered a relapse in April 2020.

 Retirement and legacy

-Murry submitted his resignation as bishop of the Diocese of Youngstown to Pope Francis on May 26, 2020, four years before the mandatory retirement age of 75.
+Murry submitted his resignation as bishop of Youngstown to Pope Francis on May 26, 2020, four years before the mandatory retirement age of 75.
 George Murry died on June 5, 2020, a few days after being admitted to Memorial Sloan Kettering Cancer Center in New York City for treatment.